A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 Courtesy of Boxabl

-Each one is comprised of a full-size kitchen, bathroom with a large counter and deep shower/tub, a spacious living area, and energy-efficient heating and cooling equipment.
+Each one comprises a full-sized kitchen, bathroom with a large counter and deep shower/tub, a spacious living area, and energy-efficient heating and cooling equipment.

 Each unit costs about $49,500 and can be used as a guest house, home office, or rental property.
 The ADU is delivered straight to your backyard, and the setup process is fast and easy.
 Once it is delivered, you can move in within a day or two.